The Atkins Diet

 The Atkins diet is a kind of low-carbohydrate fad diet.

 The diet involves limited consumption of carbohydrates to switch the body’s metabolism from metabolizing glucose as energy over to converting stored body fat to energy.
 This process, called ketosis, begins when insulin levels are low; in normal humans, insulin is lowest when blood glucose levels are low (mostly before eating).

 However, these phases are a bit complicated and may not be necessary.
 You should be able to lose weight and keep it off as long as you stick to the meal plan below.
-Some people choose to skip the induction phase altogether and include plenty of vegetables and fruit from the start.
+Some people skip the induction phase altogether and include plenty of vegetables and fruit from the start.
 This approach can be very effective as well.
-Others prefer to just stay in the induction phase indefinitely.
+Others prefer to stay in the induction phase indefinitely.
 This is also known as a very low-carb ketogenic diet (keto).